Ayush2412Rao/Ayush2412Rao/README.md

 *<h2>Digital Craftsman (Developer)</h2>*

 ### Hi there 👋
-🔭 I’m currently working on to Develope Web Projects.
+🔭 I’m currently working on to Development Web Projects.
 - 🌱 I’m currently learning JAVA , Nodejs
 - 👯 I’m looking to collaborate on project for Web development
 - 💬 Ask me about anything..